Valley-peak modulation in phase space: a law-invariant VPM and its theta-function structure: H-invariance via phase-space transformation

 denote the inverse elliptic nome.
 Then

 Alternatively, using the lattice-sum specializations \eqref{eq:f_Phi_peak_valley_lattice},

 It follows that $v(0,0)$, $v(0,1)$, and $v(1,1)$ reproduce the three exposure independent approximations given in \cite{Starkey_2016} (Eq.~\eqref{eq:VPMx_1}-\eqref{eq:VPMx_3}), respectively.
-Consequently, we have shown that the phase-space VPM is the underlying function these asymptotic expressions approximate.
+Consequently, we have shown that the phase-space VPM is the underlying object these asymptotic expressions approximate with \eqref{eq:VPM_inv_nome} providing its exact representation.

-Figure \ref{fig:VPM_phase} plots $\operatorname{VPM}_\varphi(\sigma)$ with its approximations showing asymptotic agreement as $\sigma\to0^+$.
-The sensibility of the DSERN regime definition ($\sigma<0.5\,e\text{-}$) is apparent as this is the threshold where the VPM markedly departs from zero.
-As read noise decreases further, a second threshold occurs at $\sigma=0.2\,e\text{-}$ where VPM asymptotes to one.
-This ultra-low-noise regime corresponds to nearly zero peak overlap in the amplitude-domain where the quanta counting accuracy of the pixel is for all practicable purposes unity \cite{Hendrickson_PCA}.
+Figure \ref{fig:VPM_phase} plots $\operatorname{VPM}_\varphi$ with its approximations showing asymptotic agreement as $\sigma\to0^+$.
+The sensibility of the DSERN regime definition ($\sigma\leq 0.5\,e\text{-}$) is apparent as this is the threshold where the VPM markedly departs from zero.
+As read noise decreases further, VPM approaches unity rapidly: evaluating \eqref{eq:VPM_inv_nome} gives $\operatorname{VPM}_\varphi(0.15\,e\text{-})\approx 0.99$, marking a practical transition into an ultra-low-noise regime corresponding to nearly zero peak overlap in the amplitude-domain \cite{Ma_2015_2} where the quanta counting accuracy of the pixel is for all practicable purposes unity \cite{Hendrickson_PCA}.